 Find a Dentist Near You to Treat Mouth Ulcers and Sores

 While there are many different home remedies that could ease the pain of a mouth ulcer or sore, there are times when it is important to get examined by a professional.
 If you experience any of the following, it’s time to seek the help of a dentist:

 - A mouth ulcer or sore that doesn’t heal after two weeks

 - A mouth ulcer that has a diameter greater than two centimeters

 - Three or more mouth ulcers present at one time

 - A history of oral cancer, HPV, or other conditions directly related to oral health

 - Unbearable pain from a mouth ulcer or sore

 - A high fever along with mouth sores

 If you are experiencing any of these issues, it’s important to see a professional.
 There is no need to suffer unnecessarily, and early detection is key when it comes to identifying red flags of major health concerns that may be happening beyond your oral health.
 Dentists are highly trained in determining not only how to treat surface issues but also how to diagnose underlying health issues that could be causing mouth sores and ulcers.
-If you aren’t an established patient with a dentist, use The Smile Generation “Find a Dentist” tool for help finding a capable, caring dentist near you.
+If you aren’t an established patient with a dentist and you're asking yourself where to find a dentist near me, use The Smile Generation “Find a Dentist” tool for help finding a capable, caring dentist near you.